Application

 What you will learn

-Year 1 In your first year, you'll take the following compulsory modules: Introduction to Programming 15 credits User Experience and the Web 15 credits Logic and Computer Architecture 15 credits Computing Project 1 15 credits Graphics 1 15 credits Algorithms 1 15 credits Identity, Agency & Environment 1 15 credits Identity, Agency & Environment 2 15 credits Year 2 In your second year, you'll take the following compulsory modules: Software Development and Design 15 credits Computing Project 2 15 credits Object Oriented Programming 15 credits Networks and Operating Systems 15 credits Information Security 15 credits The Goldsmiths Elective 15 credits You'll then take 30 credits of optional modules: Data Programming for Artificial Intelligence 15 credits Interaction Design 15 Credits Fundamentals of Computer Science 15 credits Algorithms 2 15 credits Goldsmiths’ Social Change Module 15 credits Optional placement year Our degrees include an optional industrial placement year after the second year of study.
+Year 1 In your first year, you'll take the following compulsory modules: Introduction to Programming User Experience and the Web Logic and Computer Architecture Computing Project 1 Graphics 1 Algorithms 1 Identity, Agency & Environment 1 Identity, Agency & Environment 2 Year 2 In your second year, you'll take the following compulsory modules: Software Development and Design Computing Project 2 Object Oriented Programming Networks and Operating Systems Information Security The Goldsmiths Elective You'll then take 2 optional modules from the following list: Data Programming for Artificial Intelligence Interaction Design Fundamentals of Computer Science Algorithms 2 Goldsmiths’ Social Change Module Optional placement year Our degrees include an optional industrial placement year after the second year of study.
 You'll be responsible for securing a placement, but we can support you through this process.
+The industrial placement year is a great opportunity for you to gain work experience, build confidence and contacts, develop your skills and industry insight, and enhance your career prospects.
+You'll be supported throughout your placement year by a placement tutor, who will provide you with guidance and liaison between you and your employer.
 Although we encourage you to take the opportunity of a placement year, you can also complete your degree in three years.
-Year 3 (or year 4 with placement year) In your final year, you'll complete the following compulsory modules, including a project Computer Science.
-Direct Entry students will also need to complete the module Dynamic Web Applications.
-Final Project in Computer Science 45 credits Network And System Security 15 credits Cryptography 15 credits You'll then use your remaining 30 credits (15 credits for Direct Entry students) to take an optional module from a list provided annually by the Department of Computing. *Please note that due to staff research commitments not all of these modules may be available every year.
+Year 3 (or year 4 with placement year) In your final year, you'll complete the following compulsory modules: Final Project in Computer Science Network And System Security Cryptography You'll then use your remaining credits to take 2 to 3 optional module from a list provided annually by the Department of Computing. *Please note that due to staff research commitments not all of these modules may be available every year.

 A local representative of Goldsmiths, University of London in Singapore is available online to assist you with enquiries about this course.